AndrewJBateman/angular-tutorial-assignments/README.md

 **Section 4 Debugging:** Understanding error messages, using dev console, sourcemaps, Augury.

-**Section 5 Components & Databinding Deep Dive:** Splitting app into components, custom property bindibng.
+**Section 5 Components & Databinding Deep Dive:** Splitting app into components, custom property binding.
+Using aliases for @input and @output is seen as an error by tslint - aliases 'bpcreated' and 'srvElement' etc. should not be used.
+Using 'services' is a much better way for components to talk to each other if they are far apart.
+View encapsulation - can be defined under @Component in the .ts file.

 **Section 6 Course Project - Components & Databinding:** Explanation of .